Paramonga Fortress:

 A Chimú Legacy with Ocean Views

 🏰 1.
-Paramonga Fortress: the adobe castle of the north coast
+Paramonga Fortress: the earth castle of the north coast

-The Paramonga Fortress is one of the most imposing archaeological sites on the central Peruvian coast.
-Located in the Paramonga district, Barranca province, 203 km north of Lima, this adobe structure was initially built by the Chimú culture (1100–1470 AD) and later occupied and remodeled by the Incas.
-Its medieval castle appearance, its four stepped platforms, and the surviving remains of mural paintings make it an unmissable destination for archaeology and history enthusiasts.
+The Paramonga Fortress is one of the most imposing archaeological sites on the Peruvian central coast.
+Located in the Paramonga district, province of Barranca, 203 km north of Lima, this adobe structure was initially built by the Chimú culture (1100–1470 AD) and later occupied and remodeled by the Incas.
+Its medieval castle appearance, its four stepped platforms, and the preserved mural painting remains make it an essential destination for archaeology and history enthusiasts.

 📍 Location and distance from Lima